kenta0015/restaurant_inventory_bolt/README.md

 ⚠️ Smart Alerts System

 System automation isn’t perfect — this feature helps avoid surprises.
-⚠️ Alert.alert() may not display on web (Expo Web or browser), but it works correctly on native devices (iOS/Android).
+⚠️ Alert.alert() in the meal may not display on web (Expo Web or browser), but it works correctly(?? suspicious) on native devices (iOS/Android).
 Use console.warn() or a toast library for web fallback if needed.

 ♻️ Combines: Low Stock + Unverified Manual Check